 Each lesson is built around a lecture delivered by Dr. George Grant to the Humanities class at Franklin Classical School.
-These lectures are available as audio cassettes, video cassettes, or on CD-ROM.
 Each lecture is numbered to indicate its order within the series.
 As much as possible, Dr. Grant's class instructions for projects, assignments, and readings have been included.
 You will need to allow for extra class periods during the year to accommodate project presentations, review sessions, and exam days for the midterm and final.
 You may also desire extra class periods for discussions of the literature texts.
 The numbered lessons in this book correspond to the numbered lectures.
-Tape #50 is an informational tape on the Classical School of the Medes by Pastor Yusif.
-There are no lesson plans for this tape.
-It is included for your information.